 Vienna loses the title as the most livable city - what now?

-The reason for the descent
+The reason for the relegation

 A look at the Ranking of the most livable cities not only shows that Vienna has lost its former top position, but also that the Mercer ranking already showed a similar development at the end of 2024.
-The main reason for the loss of this top position was the tense rental situation, which severely limits the availability of living space for expats.
+The main reason for the loss of this leading position was the tense rental situation, which severely limits the availability of living space for expats.

 The competition in international comparison